-From Otaki Forks tracks lead to Waitewaewae; the Otaki River (and Penn Creek??); Field Hut and the Southern Crossing, etc; and the Waiotauru River.
-Within 30 minutes of Boielle Flat there are also several short local walks that are not described here.
+From Otaki Forks, tracks lead to Waitewaewae, the Otaki River (and Penn Creek), Field Hut and the Southern Crossing, etc., and the Waiotauru River.
+Within easy reach of Boielle Flat there are also several short local walks that are not described here.
 Information about these walks is displayed at the caretaker's house.
 Please fill in the intentions book at the caretaker's before and after your trip.
 The phone at the caretaker's is not available for toll calls, but is available for local calls (Otaki and Levin) and for collect calls.
 Its number is 06 364 3111. [revised January 2019]

 A trip of 5 hours or so nowadays.
-About 2 hours from the Forks to Saddle Creek, 90 minutes up the creek, and 70 minutes from the Plateau Saddle to the hut.
+About 3½ hours from the Forks to the Plateau Saddle, and a further 1½ hours to the hut.
 In the 50s this trip used to be only 3 hours for a medium fitness party.
-Since then track and stream degradation, including the large slips, have made this trip much longer.
-Current plans should improve the definition of this popular track.
+Track and stream degradation, including large slips, then made this trip much longer.
+A new track avoids the worst sections but has not significantly reduced the time.

-Inwards: From Boielle Flat, cross the Waiotauru swing-bridge and 5 minutes of steep climb brings the lip of the higher terrace.
-(Parawai Hut, sleeps 25, will be seen on the L nestled out of direct sight of the bridge.)
-Painted poles lead 300 metres diagonally across this terrace to a gate where the track for Waitewaewae turns L, and the track for Field Hut and Southern Tararuas turns R. The Waitewaewae route immediately heads NE to the terrace-edge above the TL of the Otaki River.
+From Boielle Flat, cross the Waiotauru swing-bridge and follow the old tram line which swings L to reach the higher terrace.
+(Parawai Hut, sleeps 25, is nestled out of sight on the R on the lower river flat.)
+Once on the high terrace proper, the track forks.
+The track for Field Hut and the Southern Tararuas turns R. The Waitewaewae track on the L heads SE near the terrace-edge above the TL of the Otaki River.

 Sawmill Flat is the high terrace seen to the NE across the Otaki River and the remains of the sawmill's steam boiler may be found at the NE corner.
 This mill (Corrigan's) was destroyed in the immense 1936 storm.
 Seen up the valley beyond is Plateau Saddle, with Shoulder Knob presenting as a high spur in the farther distance.